dbmath1/FatCustomRecipes/README.md

 A 7 DAYS TO DIE MOD

-A simple mod that allows crafting of the following items: Solar Cell, Solar Bank, Wood Window (New Recipe), Engine (NEW)
+A simple mod that allows crafting of the following items: Solar Cell, Solar Bank, Wood Window (New Recipe), Engine (NEW), Rotting Flesh (NEW), Farm Plot (Less resources)

 https://www.nexusmods.com/7daystodie/mods/447

-Version 1.01
+Version 1.02